MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.KeyVault/Set-AzKeyVaultAccessPolicy.md

 ```

 ### -BypassObjectIdValidation
-Enables you to specify an object ID without validating that the object exists in Azure Active Directory.
+Enables you to specify an object ID without validating that the object exists in Microsoft Entra ID.

 Use this parameter only if you want to grant access to your key vault to an object ID that refers to a delegated security group from another Azure tenant.